Is chlorine bad for teeth? The beach vs. pool water debate

 Here are just some suggestions you can follow after swimming in the sea for better protection of your teeth:

-• Rinse your mouth with fresh water or with a mouthwash to remove the excess salt from around your teeth.
+• Rinse your mouth with drinkable, fresh tap water or with a mouthwash to remove the excess salt from around your teeth.

 • Ensure you drink plenty of water to stay hydrated.